 The usual mediation process is that the parties to a dispute jointly appoint an independent third party (the mediator) and fix a date and venue for the mediation.
 The venue may be at one of the parties’ or their lawyers’, premises or on neutral ground.
 Beforehand they exchange short position statements setting out their case, with reference to an agreed bundle of relevant documents.
+In response to Covid-19 and for some international work, mediations can also be conducted online by video-conferencing platforms such as Zoom.
+This procedure, in which I am fully trained, is similar to that used in face to face mediations.

 On the day there is usually an opening meeting chaired by the mediator with all parties, including their lawyers (if present), at which each party sets out their case and has the chance to ‘get things off their chest’ and also, which is sometimes overlooked, to listen carefully to what the other party has to say.